Microsoft Japan Says 4-Day Workweek Boosted Workers' Productivity By 40%

 In the U.S., Schawbel sees schedule flexibility and a four-day week as two ways for employers to ease what he calls an ongoing burnout crisis.

 At the heart of the discussion of workplace burnout and schedule flexibility is technology.
-The same electronic tools that have made working from home easier than ever, have also made it harder for employees to fully unplug from their jobs when they aren't in the office.
+The same electronic tools that have made working from home easier than ever have also made it harder for employees to fully unplug from their jobs when they aren't in the office.

-It's an area that's already being explored in Europe, home of some of the world's strongest work-life balance laws.
+It's an area that's already being explored in Europe, home of some of the world's strongest work-life-balance laws.
 France has granted employees the right to disconnect from their jobs, limiting email and other communications after hours, for instance.

 But there are signs that the shorter workweek may increasingly become a political issue, similar to parental leave and other benefits.
-In the U.K., the Labor Party recently made the four-day workweek — at no change in pay — one of its central policies.
+In the U.K., the Labour Party recently made the four-day workweek — at no change in pay — one of its central policies.

 Backers of such moves point to a general trend toward shorter workweeks.
-When the Labour embraced the idea, shadow chancellor John McDonnell was quoted by Labour List as saying, "the average full-time working week fell from nearly 65 hours in the 1860s to 43 hours in the 1970s."
+When Labour embraced the idea, shadow chancellor John McDonnell was quoted by Labour List as saying, "the average full-time working week fell from nearly 65 hours in the 1860s to 43 hours in the 1970s."

 Since the 1970s, the workweek has stopped shrinking despite sharp gains in worker productivity, McDonnell said.
 And as U.S. economists have noted, compensation has lagged behind productivity in that same period.